Lyft finally releases a diversity report

 Walmart tests using store staff for last-mile deliveries

 Lyft just released its first-ever diversity report, a couple of months after Uber released its first one.
-Lyft says it will continue to release reports annually.
+Lyft, which committed to releasing a report last June, says it will continue to release reports annually.

 Here are some high-level stats.
 Lyft is 63 percent white, 19 percent Asian, six percent black and seven percent Latinx.
 Uber, on the other hand, is 49.8 percent white, 30.9 percent Asian, 8.8 percent black and 5.6 percent Hispanic.
 So, yes, Lyft is whiter than Uber, but Lyft employs more people who identify as female than Uber, with 42 percent of Lyft’s staff identifying as female.
 At Uber, women make up 36.1 percent of its workforce.